PatBall1/detectree2/docs/source/contributing.rst

 Using GitHub's UI to commit PR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 For detectree2 development it is recommended to ``squash and merge`` when committing a PR to master (this is done using the GitHub UI).
 It squashes all of the commits down to one commit in the base branch with an option to edit a commit summary (please modify the commit summary from the default one provided with a more concise message of the PR's contributions).
-It keeps the commit history simpler and means we do not need to worry about the effects of ``merging`` in other branches on the project history.
+If following this approach we can commit without concern about the state of the project history.

 There are a few downsides to ``squash and merge``.
 Squashing loses useful information, i.e. ``git blame`` cannot tell you which precise commit message corresponds to a particular line.
 (A general guide is that if a PR consists of logically separate parts then it makes sense to retain the commit history.
 But one could argue that the logically separate parts should in fact be separate PRs anyway).
 A further downside is that it is not possible to contribute to the head branch of a PR after you have squashed and merged the PR.